PDF Invoice Generation API

 In a rare scenario where the PDF is successfully generated and stored, but a subsequent, non-critical internal operation (like decrementing an API usage credit) fails, the API will still return a 200 OK response with the PDF URL.
 This ensures you receive your generated document.
 A critical warning will be logged on our server for this situation, which we will investigate.

-This documentation provides a comprehensive guide to integrating with the PDF Generation API.
+This documentation provides a comprehensive guide to integrating with the PDF Invoice Generation API.
 Should you have further questions or require assistance, please consult our support channels.